Paurocotylis pila

 Paurocotylis pila, commonly known as the scarlet berry truffle, is an ascomycete fungus in the genus Paurocotylis.
 It was first described by Miles Joseph Berkley in 1855.

 This species is native to New Zealand and Australia and is naturalized in the United Kingdom.
-It often appears in forests under podocarp trees such as totara; however, it also occurs in gardens, forest tracks, and parks.
+It often appears in forests under podocarp trees such as tōtara; however, it also occurs in gardens, forest tracks, and parks.

 Taxonomy

-First described in 1855 by Miles Joseph Berkeley in Joseph Dalton Hooker's The Botany of the Antarctic Voyage II, Flora Novae-Zealandiae, the type specimen was found 'on the ground' and was collected by William Colenso in Te Hāwera, South Taranaki in the North Island of New Zealand.
+First described in 1855 by Miles Joseph Berkeley in Joseph Dalton Hooker's The Botany of the Antarctic Voyage II, Flora Novae-Zealandiae, the type specimen was found 'on the ground' and was collected by William Colenso in Hāwera, South Taranaki in the North Island of New Zealand.

 Paurocotylis pila is the only species from the genus Paurocotylis found in New Zealand.

 Etymology

 Greek, pauro means few and cotylis means cavity, possibly referring to the observed interior of the type specimen.
 Latin, pila means sphere, presumably referring to the shape of the fruit body.